The eleven dimensional supergravity equations on edge manifolds: The linearized and the indicial operator

 which after rearrangement gives equation~\eqref{eq:DQ}. \end{proof}

-Though we only consider the linearization at the base product metric $t=g_{\bbH^7}\times \frac{1}{4}g_{\bbS^4}$, the computation applies to other Poincar\'{e}--Einstein metrics satisfying the relation~\eqref{PErelation}, since the only point that requires special attention is the diagonalized curvature term~\eqref{diagonalcurvature} which is true for any conformally compact metric.
+Here we only computed the linearization at the base product metric $t=g_{\bbH^7}\times \frac{1}{4}g_{\bbS^4}$.
+However, if the hyperbolic metric is changed to other Poincar\'{e}--Einstein metrics satisfying the relation~\eqref{PErelation}, the only difference is the equation~\eqref{diagonalcurvature} which holds up to terms vanishing at the boundary, in particular, \eqref{diagonalcurvature} is modified to be

+where $\mathcal{E}^{i}(x^{2}t)$ are tensors whose components in any coordinate system smooth up to $\partial M$ are polynomials, with coefficients in $C^{\infty}(\overline M)$, in the components of $x^{2}t, (x^{2}t)^{-1}$ and their partial derivatives, such that in each term the total number of derivatives that appear is at most $i$ (see~\cite{MR1112625}).
+This change does not affect computations later.
 The indicial operator of $dQ$ is the same, as the model operator acts on the tangent space at each boundary point (or consider the space obtained by rescaling a neighborhood), which is the standard hyperbolic upper space.